 No, provision is inclusive across the whole HAF programme.
-We would not stop an organisation accessing grant funding because they have not got the specific requirements.
+We would not stop an organisation accessing grant funding because they don't meet specific requirements.
 There will be a training programme that will be free to HAF providers.
 Any organisation that applies and requires additional support to be able to support children with additional requirements will receive this by request.

-42. If I participated in HAF 2023 will I need to submit all my supporting documents again?
+42. If I participated in HAF 2024, will I need to submit all my supporting documents again?